Student Code of Conduct

 - Nothing in this Code shall be construed to limit the provision of penal law that may apply to criminal action that may be an alleged conduct violation.

 INTERPRETATION AND REVISION

-- Any question of interpretation or application of the Code shall be referred to the Executive Director for Equity or his /her designee for final determination.
+- Any question of interpretation or application of the Code shall be referred to the Dean of the College or designee or his /her designee for final determination.

 - While these academic and non-academic disciplinary procedures are intended to establish guidelines for the proper evaluation of academic and non-academic infractions, it is sometimes neither possible nor advisable to adhere strictly to such guidelines.
 Therefore, provided that the parties are afforded proper fairness — prior notice of the substance of the complaint or grievance, a fair and reasonable opportunity to present evidence and to respond to the grievance, and an opportunity to appeal any decision on the basis that substantial fairness was not provided — reasonable deviations from the process set forth herein shall be permitted.

-- The Code shall be reviewed at least once every 3 years under the direction of the Executive Director for Equity.
+- The Code shall be reviewed at least once every 3 years under the direction of the Dean of the College.